 Founded in 2008, GIY supports people around the world to live healthier, happier and more sustainable lives by growing some of their own food.
 Our mission is to educate and enable a global movement of food growers whose collective actions will help to rebuild a sustainable food system.
-In 2021, GIY will inspire over a million people to grow, cook and eat some of their own food at home, school, work and in the community.
+In 2022, GIY aims to inspire over 1.8 million people to grow, cook and eat some of their own food at home, school, work and in the community.

 Campaigns and Programmes

 Food production is responsible for almost a third of global greenhouse gas emissions, while habitat loss from allocating land for food production is the main driver of biodiversity loss.
 Globally more than 690 million people remain undernourished, while diet is the leading cause of mortality in the developed world.
 So, what we eat matters and how it is grown and produced matters even more.

 Decade of Action